autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/fail-safe.md

 The fail-safe module selects the behavior of MRM according to the abnormality and switches the gate output to that command.

 ![fail-safe-architecture](./fail-safe/architecture.drawio.svg)

+## RTI state

+The RTI state indicates whether RTI is requested.
+If for some reason autonomous driving cannot continue, Autoware will request a change to manual driving.
+As a side note, RTI is sometimes called Take Over Request (TOR).

 ## MRM state